 Greece is full of museums that showcase the gems of Greece’s cultural heritage.
-From the Peloponnese in the south, to Evros in the north, the country is home to a network of nine thematic museums that highlight Greece’s unique traditions.
+From the Peloponnese in the south to Evros in the north, the country is home to a network of nine thematic museums that highlight Greece’s unique traditions.

-The PIOP network of museum includes:
+The PIOP network of museums includes those below.

 The Open-Air Water Power Museum in Dimitsana